DLI EdTech Grants: Fall 2015 Call for Proposals

 To facilitate the development of creative uses of educational technology, the Digital Learning Initiative (DLI) announces a grant program to fund Boston University faculty to develop and implement creative uses of educational technology in focused strategic areas.
 This program is the continuation of the CETLI seed grant program that was launched in Spring 2013.
-Information about previous CFPs (Spring 2013, Fall 2013) and funded projects is available here.
+Information about our previously funded projects is available here.

-In addition to the above focus areas, we welcome any ideas you may have about how technology can be used to enhance our residential value proposition or reach new groups of learners.
-We will make ourselves available to discuss your ideas (see schedule below).
+We welcome any ideas you may have about how technology can be used to enhance our residential value proposition or reach new groups of learners and will make ourselves available to discuss your ideas (see schedule below).
+However, this year we are especially interested in receiving proposals in the following focus areas:

 - Concept Proposals should be no more than 2 pages.